Seán Quinn: Personal life

 Quinn was born in Derrylin, County Fermanagh, near the border with County Cavan.
 In the 1960s, there was much poverty in the area and few diversions other than football, a pursuit at which Quinn spent much of his teenage years.
 He and his brother Peter played Gaelic football for Teemore Shamrocks.
 The team won the Fermanagh County Championship in 1969, the first for the club since 1935.
 The club won three more county titles in the 1970s, and Seán Quinn eventually captained the Fermanagh county team.

-Peter became a financial advisor, and in 1990 he was elected President of the Gaelic Athletic Association (GAA), Ireland's largest sporting and cultural organisation, a position he held between 1991–1994.
+Peter became a financial advisor, and in 1990 he was elected President of the Gaelic Athletic Association (GAA), Ireland's largest sporting and cultural organisation, a position he held between 1991 and 1994.

 The Quinn Group was also an important sponsor of Fermanagh GAA.
 Quinn's involvement in the GAA was, in the words of one commentator, "a constant theme throughout the group".
 In the words of one associate, "The GAA forms a big part of Seán's life.
 Aside from that, he drinks the occasional jar in pubs in Ballyconnell and enjoys the odd game of poker."
 Quinn also donated land to Kildallan GFC, which was used in the development of a training field.

 On 18 May 1999, Quinn was awarded an Honorary Doctor of Laws from NUI Maynooth.
 He also holds an Honorary Doctorate from Queen's University Belfast (QUB).